-Survivors escape to a deserted atoll after a Semester at Sea ship is sunk by a mutated two-headed shark.
-But when the atoll starts flooding, no one is safe from the double jaws of the monster as it eats fresh delicious women and men.
+Survivors escape to a deserted atoll, after their boat during a Semester at Sea ship is sunk by a mutated two-headed shark.
+But when the atoll starts flooding, no one is safe from the double jaws of the monster.

 Mega Piranha (also known as Megapiranha) is a 2010 science fiction disaster film produced by The Asylum.
 It was directed by Eric Forsberg and stars Tiffany, Paul Logan and Barry Williams.
 In the tradition of The Asylum's catalog, this film is a mockbuster of Piranha 3-D.Written by

 82 of 91 people found this review helpful.

 Was this review helpful to you?